Resources for Preventing Poisonings Among Children and Youth From Electronic Cigarettes

 While electronic cigarettes (“e-cigarettes,” “e-cigs,” “vapes,” “e-hookahs,” “vape pens,” and “electronic nicotine delivery systems”), are generally thought to be less harmful to health than inhaling smoke from combustibles, they still contain toxins and deliver harmful chemicals.
 E-cigarettes are experiencing unprecedented use among American youth causing widespread concern among health care providers, parents, poison specialists, tobacco control practitioners, educators and others.

-Clinicians, school staff, coaches, parents and policy makers can all play a role in preventing the use of e-cigarettes among youth and young adults.
+Clinicians, school staff, coaches, parents/guardians, and policy makers can all play a role in preventing the use of e-cigarettes among youth and young adults.
 Included in the resource guide are some resources designed to help.